1

 We feel comfortable investing using either broker.

 On the other hand, DEGIRO is the better choice for those seeking exposure to bonds and options.
-Although it does not offer commission-free investing or interest on account balances, it remains a great alternative for investing in local stock markets (e.g., Portuguese stocks) at a reduced cost.
+Although it does not offer commission-free investing across the board or interest on account balances, it remains a great alternative for investing in local stock markets (e.g., Portuguese stocks) at a reduced cost.
 Another advantage of DEGIRO is its banking license.
 DEGIRO also does not offer CFDs, which may be a plus if you are not interested in these instruments.

 Comparison table